captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I didn't know that.
 ---
 ## ROBYN:
 We're just getting to know each other.
 There's a lot you don't know.
 ---
 ## SHARON:
 (Doesn't mean to say this.)
-I'm glad you're here, ---
+I'm glad you're here, Robyn.
-## ROBYN:

-(---
-## ROBYN:
-is moved, and this makes her awkward.
+(ROBYN is moved, and this makes her awkward.
 A beat.
 Then:)
 ---
 ## ROBYN:
 I'll just...
+44
 I forgot my glasses.
-(She leaves the ?vom.)
+(She leaves the room.)
 (A beat.
-SHARON drinks ceree.)
+SHARON drinks coffee.)
 (The phone rings.
 SHARON considers.)
 (She considers.
 She sighs.)
 (SHARON picks it up.)